Chargers vs. Vikings odds, picks, 'Thursday Night Football' prediction, best bets from proven model

-Vikings vs. Chargers prediction, odds, time: 2025 NFL Week 8 Thursday Night Football picks from proven model
+Vikings vs. Chargers prediction, odds, line, time: 2025 NFL Week 8 Thursday Night Football picks by top model

 The SportsLine projection model has revealed its Los Angeles vs. Minnesota picks for the 2025 NFL Week 8 'Thursday Night Football' game

 After five straight weeks of divisional contests on 'Thursday Night Football', an interconference matchup will kick off NFL Week 8 as the Los Angeles Chargers host the Minnesota Vikings.
 Both teams are coming off losses, with the Chargers (4-3) falling 38-24 to Indianapolis on Sunday, as L.A. has dropped three of its last four.
-Meanwhile, the Vikings (3-3) were defeated by Philadelphia, 28-22, in Week 7 as Minnesota has alternated wins and losses this season.
+Meanwhile, the Vikings (3-3) were defeated by Philadelphia, 28-22, in Week 7 as Minnesota has alternated wins and losses.
 Both teams played in primetime in both Weeks 1 and 2, and haven't since then, with the Chargers going 2-0 and the Vikings going 1-1.
 With J.J.
-McCarthy (ankle) still recovering, Carson Wentz is set to start again for the Vikings, while RB Aaron Jones (hamstring) is questionable.
+McCarthy (ankle) still recovering, Carson Wentz is set to start again for the Vikings.
+RB Aaron Jones (hamstring) has been activated off injured reserve and is set to play after missing the last four weeks.

 Kickoff is at 8:15 p.m.
 ET from SoFi Stadium in Inglewood, Calif.
 Minnesota leads the all-time series, 8-7, though the Chargers won the last matchup in 2023.
-The latest Vikings vs. Chargers odds have Los Angeles as the 3.5-point favorite.
+The latest Vikings vs. Chargers odds have Los Angeles as the 3-point favorite.
 The over/under for total points is 44.5.
+Los Angeles is at -179 on the money line (risk $179 to win $100).
 Before making any Chargers vs. Vikings picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $300 in bonus bets if your $5 wager wins + 3 months of NBA League Pass: